3️⃣ Building a more complex agent: WikiGame

 Since Wikipedia articles could be very long, the length of the LLM's context window becomes a constraint.
 GPT-4o and GPT-4o-mini both have context windows of 128k tokens (which corresponds to ~96k words).
 For reference, the wikipedia page for the United States has around 10k words alone and the agent will often need to visit more than 10 articles in one run of the game, not counting its own output, which can add up to be significant.

 We'll solve this for now by simply resetting the messages of the agent every time it reaches a new wikipedia page, and providing an updated set of instructions, so the agent can locate itself in the game.
 We'll cover different methods for addressing this issue later, you can probably already think of some.
 So be careful to include the current page and goal page for the agent in the instruction.
+For this reason you should write a _reset_history() function in the agent's definition.

-You'll need to implement the following methods:
+You'll need to implement the following variables:

 -